shawenyao/jekyll-now/_posts/2018-11-04-How-to-Smooth-a-Path.md

   <img src="https://shawenyao.github.io/R/output/smooth_path/plot_example.svg" />
 </p>

-As the name indicates, there's not much the forward/backward-looking approach can do when it comes the last/first segment on the path, and this is where the average method shines in particular.
+As the name indicates, there's not much the forward/backward-looking approach can do when it comes the last/first segment of the path, and this is where the average method shines in particular.

 ## Final Thoughts: the Effect of $\lambda$
 $\lambda$ determines how sensitive the position of the interpolated point $P$ is to the change in $\angle{ABC}$ and $$\| \overrightarrow{ AB } \|$$, so how does the choice of $\lambda$ affect the outcome?
 A small $\lambda$ probably won't be very useful as it is going to produce something too similar to the original path.
 Meanwhile a large $\lambda$ will break the interpolation in a different way by overstating the curvature.
 Somewhere in between lies the sweet spot, which turns out to be $0.25$ in my case.